Opportunities in Ireland

 If you’re not from around here, you’ve got a few options for scouting job opportunities in Ireland:

-- Recruitment Agencies: Some places focus on helping you in fields such as IT, finance, and healthcare, linking your talents to available jobs.
+• Recruitment Agencies: Some agencies focus on helping you in fields such as IT, finance, and healthcare, linking your talents to available job opportunities.

 Business Opportunities in Ireland

-Ireland stands out as a prime spot for business, thanks to its low tax rate, prime location, and a community that backs up entrepreneurs.
+Ireland stands out as a prime spot for business thanks to its low tax rate, prime location, and community that backs up entrepreneurs.

 Kicking Off a Business in Ireland